vintage-software/javascript/typescript.md

 ## Classes

 ES6 Classes and ES7 Decorators can be used.
-Private properties and Prototype functions should be prefixed with `_`.
-Example: `_myPrivateProperty`
+Unlike our JavaScript styleguide private properties and Prototype functions should NOT be prefixed with `_`.
+Use the private keyword provided by TypeScript.
+Example: `private myPrivateProperty`

 ### Class Primitive Properties